 Since this information came to Daniel in Darius’ “first year,” which was 539 B.C., he had to wait another two years when he actually witnessed the end fulfillment of the “seventy years.”
 It came in the “first year” of Cyrus king of Persia” which was 537 B.C.

-While the end of the 70 years captivity and the end of the “seven times” of Daniel 4:16, 23, 25, 32, could be established prospectively because their beginning points were well understood, it was different with the “seventy weeks” and the 2300 days even though Gabriel told Daniel that the seventy weeks would start with the command to rebuild Jerusalem which could only be understood retrospectively, that is, by looking backward from a future perspective after the commandment had already been issued.
+While the end of the 70 years captivity and the end of the “seven times” of Daniel 4:16, 23, 25, 32, could be established prospectively, because their beginning points were well understood, it was different with the “seventy weeks” and the 2,300 days.
+Even though Gabriel had told Daniel that the seventy weeks would start with the command to rebuild Jerusalem, it could only be understood retrospectively―that is, by looking backward from a future perspective after the commandment had already been issued.

 Verse 26: And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.

 The “threescore and two weeks” or 434 literal years, also mentioned in the previous verse, begins after the “seven weeks” or 49 years mentioned in verse 25 which brings us to the same date, 27 A.D. when Christ was anointed by baptism.
 Sometime after that date, Jesus would be “cut off, but not for himself . . .” meaning: “He died the just for the unjust, . . .
 Tho innocent and undeserving of punishment, our Substitute and Surety was brought under the curse and condemnation that should have been ours.”